My name is Danny Davis & I am rode my Penny Farthing bicycle across the USA from Los Angeles California to Ocean City Maryland.

 IF YOU HAVE A BICYCLE OF ANY SIZE, CHILDS OR ADULTS & WOULD LIKE TO DONATE IT PLEASE CONTACT YOUR LOCAL BIKE SHOP & THEY SHOULD BE ABLE TO HELP YOU GET YOUR BIKE BACK ONTO THE TRAILS OR STREETS FOR SOMEONE IN NEED.

-I AM PEDALING FOR A PURPOSE THIS YEAR!
+I AM PEDALING FOR A PURPOSE

 PayPal donations can be made here